MarcvdSluys/org-agenda-archive/README.md

 ## Known bugs ##

-* Any information outside (i.e. before) the header tree is lost.
-Think of titles, filetags, categories and sundry notes.
+* If the last section (level 1) is empty, it is lost.
-* If the last section is empty, it is lost.
+* Any empty subsection (level 2) is lost?

 ## Author and licence ##

-* Copyright: 2020, Marc van der Sluys
+* Copyright: 2020-2024, Marc van der Sluys
 * Contact:   https://marc.vandersluys.nl
 * Licence:   [GPLv3+](https://www.gnu.org/licenses/gpl.html)